Wondering what a property manager does now that you’re moving away and need someone to take care of your property? Read on.

 If you are thinking of pursuing a career in property management or hiring a property manager for your rental and residential properties, it is beneficial to understand the wide range of responsibilities a property manager bears.

-Property management falls under the branch of real estate that deals with a residential rental property or leasing properties.
+Property management falls under the branch of real estate that deals with residential rental property or leasing properties.
 Managing these properties can be a daunting task, and if you are not well trained to do so, you might find it difficult—this where most often property owners hire property managers.

 Guidance can take different forms.
 For instance, corporate property owners can issue missions and visions related to their properties, while individual owners might give verbal guidance.

-What Are The Responsibilities Of A Property Manager?
+What Are the Responsibilities of a Property Manager?

-Property managers handle everything that happens on the rental properties.
-Property managers have an idea of how the real estate industry works.
-Once the owner hand over the power to the property managers, it is their responsibility to follow the owner’s guidelines and massage the rental property.
+Once the owner hands over the power to the property managers, it is their responsibility to follow the owner’s guidelines and massage the rental property.

-1. Setting Rent:
+1. Setting Rent

 The setting of rents is the basic responsibility of the landlord.
 Therefore, it is the most common responsibility that a landlord will pass on to a property manager.
 The property manager sets competitive rent prices to attract tenants.